rockthejvm/rockthejvm-site/src/content/articles/using-scala-as-a-junior-developer.md

 In Scala, everything is an expression, meaning that it is evaluated and has a value.
 It contrasts to imperative languages where everything is an instruction that may not return a value (such as `void` in Java).
 Scala wraps the `void` type from Java into `Unit`.
 Additionally, there are two modes of evaluating method/function parameters:

-- by-value: the value is evaluated before the method is called
+- By-value: the value is evaluated before the method is called
-- by-name: the value is evaluated when it is used in the method (and each time it is used).
+- By-name: the value is evaluated when it is used in the method (and each time it is used).
 It is represented by an arrow before the parameter's type: `=> ...`

 ```scala
 import scala.util.Random